 All of the surveillance data is fused to provide VTS personnel a live and resilient traffic image.

 Visits to London VTS

 London VTS is pleased to accept visitors subject to certain restrictions.
 If you have an interest in the River Thames, VTS or navigation then it may be possible to arrange a visit or for a VTS Manager to come to you to deliver a presentation.
 Visits to London VTS are subject to availability and regretfully it will not be possible to fulfil all requests.

 Harbour Master - (VTS & SMS) - Simon Phillips

 Simon leads the VTS Department and is responsible for the strategic development of the department’s policy and procedural management as well as national/international liaison activities.
-Simon also retains strategic management of the PLA’s IALA and MCA accredited training organisation.
-Simon is also responsible the maintenance of the port’s Marine Safety Management System (SMS).
+Simon also retains strategic management of the PLA’s IALA and MCA-accredited training organisation and is responsible for the maintenance of the Port’s Marine Safety Management System (SMS).

 Port Control Centre – for matters to the east of Crayfordness

 Thames Barrier Navigation Centre – for matters to the west of Crayfordness